|Page top Previous Homepage Next||

 Choropleth Maps display divided geographical areas or regions that are coloured, shaded or patterned in relation to a data variable.
 This provides a way to visualise values over a geographical area, which can show variation or patterns across the displayed location.

 The data variable uses colour progression to represent itself in each region of the map.
 Typically, this can be a blending from one colour to another, a single hue progression, transparent to opaque, light to dark or an entire colour spectrum.

-A common error when producing Choropleth Maps is to encode raw data values (such as population) rather than using normalized values (calculating population per square kilometer for example) to produce a density map.
+A common error when producing Choropleth Maps is to encode raw data values (such as population) rather than using normalized values (calculating population per square kilometre for example) to produce a density map.

 Tools to Generate Visualisation